Armand Jean le Bouthillier de Rancé: Monastic life and reform

 The death of his mistress, the Duchess of Montbazon in 1657 gave him the first serious thought leading to his conversion.
 Later in 1660 he assisted at the death of Duke of Orléans, which made so great an impression on him that he said: "Either the Gospel deceives us, or this is the house of a reprobate".
 After having taken counsel, he disposed of all his possessions, except the Abbey of La Trappe, which he visited for the first time in 1662.

 He retired to his abbey, of which he became regular abbot in 1664 and introduced an austere reform.
 Rancé's reform focused first and foremost centered on penitence; his severity "went beyond the Cistercian tradition," and was modelled in many ways on early Eastern monasticism, with John Climacus playing a leading role.
 Rancé prescribed hard manual labour, silence, a meagre diet, isolation from the world, and renunciation of most studies.
-He wrote spiritual works and polemtical pamphlets.
+He wrote spiritual works and polemical pamphlets.
 An important controversy ensued when he engaged in a polemic with Jean Mabillon about how much monks were to study, which according to de Rancé was very little.

 His penitential mode of life made him many enemies, and caused him to be accused of Jansenism.
 Indeed, he had ties to Port-Royal, a leading center of Jansenism.
 He did, however, sign the Formula (against Jansenism).
 He remained "always a figure of controversy."

 He resigned his abbacy in 1695, owing to declining health, and died in 1700.